 Parents and students should sit down today and have an honest talk about college plans, expectations and financial ability.
 Talk to students about ways to gain college credit and work opportunities.
 For nontraditional students, take a genuine look at your own finances, working with your spouse if you’re married.
 Many teens lack a real understanding of family finances and may have unrealistic expectations of family support or of the burden of student loan debt.
 Work together, using these strategies to cut costs and make a plan to pay for college.
 Take your 3 favorites from the 6 steps above and write them down on a “to do” list.
 Out of the your favorite 3, choose which step above would help you choose your college major faster and with the highest level confidence.
 Take action on it immediately.
 Don’t delay.

-Sample, Prep, Guide if you’re thinking about being a nurse
+Practice test review if you’re thinking about being a teacher

 References“American Opportunity Tax Credit.”
 Internal Revenue Service. http://www.irs.gov/uac/American-Opportunity-Tax-Credit (accessed on August 29, 2013).